Collaborators should have appropriate IT facilities and services provided by their home institution / primary

-Given the above if you do still have a need for a collaborator to have local IT facilities access then please outline the need in an email to firstname.lastname@example.org and attach a completed IT facilities application form if do not current have, or have recently had, a maths IT account).
+Given the above if you do still have a need for a collaborator to have local IT facilities access then please outline the need in an email to firstname.lastname@example.org (and attach a completed IT facilities application form if do not current have, or have recently had, a maths IT account).

 In general a university card is only granted to members of the university (which can include visitors based here for more than a week).
 A university card gives status and service within the wider university such as central IT facilities, library and journal access etc. Such a card is not generally appropriate for a collaborator who should not need these facilities nor appear to hold such status.

 In general external collaborators will only be coming to the department for discrete infrequent days for working hours meetings.
 Access during such visits is via reception who will buzz the individual in through the relevant wing door.
 On the rare occasion that such a meeting extends over a few days or out of hours, and reception granted access is not workable, then a temporary white access card may be granted for that period via reception.